fukunagt/EXPRESSCLUSTER/README.md

 # Open Knowledge Project for EXPRESSCLUSTER

 ## The Purpose of the Project
 - This is a private page to share some information of EXPRESSCLUSTER.
-If you want to get some tools or know-how, plesae visit EXPRESSCLUSTER GitHub [page](https://github.com/EXPRESSCLUSTER).
+If you want to get some tools or know-how, plesae visit [EXPRESSCLUSTER GitHub](https://github.com/EXPRESSCLUSTER).
-- The purpose of the project is to open knowledge of EXPRESSCLUSTER.
-I would like to open knowledge on [Wiki page](https://github.com/fukunagt/EXPRESSCLUSTER/wiki).

 ## What is EXPRESSCLUSTER?
 **EXPRESSCLUSTER** is a HA (High Availability) clustering software.
 In Japan, it is called **CLUSTERPRO**.
 For more detail, please visit NEC official website.